ezeroms/ezeroms.com/content/shoulders-of-giants/_index.md

 ---
-title: "The shoulders of Giants"
+book_title: "The shoulders of Giants"
 layout: "list"
 ---